skrey/yellow-extensions/documentation/system.md

     template = default
     style = default

 Any setting can be overwritten in the meta data of a page (Info).
-Configuration files are stored in  [UTF-8](http://en.wikipedia.org/wiki/UTF-8).
+Configuration files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Error handling
 --------------